ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v18.md

 Improvements are made throughout the user interface:
 * You can learn about services and order an instance on the **Getting Started** page from the left navigation pane.
 * Use the overflow menu on the instance details page to delete an instance in **Ready to use** state.
 * The option to upgrade your NSX license edition is now available on the console.
-The license upgrade replaces all existing NSX licenses in your IBM Cloud infrastructure account with the new license.
+The license upgrade replaces all existing NSX licenses in your {{site.data.keyword.cloud_notm}} infrastructure account with the new license.
 * The **Backup and Restore** tab on the instance details page is no longer available.
 * You can select multiple services to deploy at the beginning of an order.
 In addition to the Zerto on {{site.data.keyword.cloud_notm}} service, the options to select the Veeam on {{site.data.keyword.cloud_notm}} service and the Fortinet on {{site.data.keyword.cloud_notm}} service are also available.
 * The **Available Services** tab on the **Services** tab in the instance details page is renamed to **Add Services**.